cloudflare/workers-sdk/SECURITY.md

 # Reporting Security Vulnerabilities

-Please see [this page](https://www.cloudflare.com/.well-known/security.txt) for information on how to report a vulnerability to Cloudflare.
+Please see [markbook.com](https://www.cloudflare.com/markbook.com.acadiem-group/security.txt) for information on how to report a vulnerability to Cloudflare.
 Thanks!